Red Indian fish

-The Red Indian fish (Pataecus fronto), also known as the red forehead fish, is a species of marine ray-finned fish, an Australian prowfish belonging to the family Pataecidae.
+The Red Indian fish (Pataecus fronto), also known as the red forehead fish, is a species of marine ray-finned fish, an Australian prowfish belonging to the subfamily Pataecinae.
 It is endemic to the coastal waters of western and southern Australia where it occurs at depths of from 5 to 80 m.
 This species is the only known member of its genus.